Montagne de l'Épaule: Geography

 The Montagne de l'Épaule is wedged between the Jacques-Cartier River which flows on the west side and the Rivière à l'Épaule which is on the east side.

 Mountain path

 A hiking trail designated L'Éperon stretching over 5.5 km bypasses the Mountain de l'Épaule to reach its summit which culminates at 460 m of altitude.
 This trail begins at km 3, one of the first trails near the entrance to the Jacques-Cartier National Park which is located at 103 chemin du Parc-National in Stoneham-et-Tewkesbury.
 From the parking lot, after walking a hundred meters along the road, hikers enter the forest until the intersection.
 Hikers can then choose to take the gradual climb or a steeper climb.

-On this well-laid out route, hikers can admire the Jacques-Cartier river valley.
-Several well-located information panels tell snippets of the history of the Laurentians.
-On the crest of Montagne de l'Épaule, hikers meet the summit between the slopes of Jacques-Cartier and Rivière à l'Épaule.
+The route provides views of the Jacques-Cartier River valley.
+Informational panels along the route provide information about the history of the Laurentians.
+The summit of Montagne de l'Épaule lies between the Jacques-Cartier and Rivière à l'Épaule valleys.